Designer Breed Icon

 Did You Know?

-As long as they have been properly socialized, they also tend to be open and friendly with strangers.
+Well-socialized Golden Saints will often warm up quickly once they are introduced and know you are not a threat to their favorite people.
 After all, they love getting attention and making new friends.
 Their temperament also tends to make them a great fit for roles as emotional support dogs, therapy dogs, and service dogs.

 A Golden Saint is a moderately adaptable dog breed.
 Although they can adapt to apartments if they get enough daily exercise and attention, their size can be a challenge for smaller living areas.
 Because of this, they are best suited to larger homes with yards that have enough room for them to move around comfortably.

-These dogs do relatively well with moderate and cool temperatures.
-As with any dog breed, they are sensitive to heat.
 They also bond closely with their families and do not like to spend a lot of time alone.
-If they are not given enough exercise or mental stimulation, they can become destructive.
+If they are not given enough exercise or mental stimulation, they can get bored easily and can sometimes become destructive as they find their own ways to entertain themselves.
+These are facts about Golden Retrievers that are also true for Golden Saints.

 Potential health concerns to be aware of in a Golden Saint can include elbow dysplasia, hip dysplasia, cherry eye, retinal dysplasia, and a rare congenital heart defect called subvalvular aortic stenosis.
-These dogs can also be prone to weight gain if they are overfed and do not get enough exercise; this can lead to arthritis, joint damage and pain, and diabetes as they age.
+Good breeding practices and the health of the parents make a big difference in the health of Golden Saint puppies.

 A Golden Saint tends to have a thick, medium-to-long coat that sheds moderately year-round.
-Brushing a few times a week to remove tangles and loose fur and a bath every few weeks is usually enough to keep this dog’s coat healthy and looking great.
+During seasonal shifts, they will shed more heavily.
+Brushing a few times a week to remove tangles and loose fur, a bath every few weeks, and grooming a couple of times a year are usually enough to keep this dog’s coat healthy and looking great.
+Brushing every day during seasonal shedding is also helpful.

 In addition to coat care, you will also need to take care of your Golden Saint’s nails, ears, and teeth.
 Nail trims once or twice monthly keep nails from growing too long.
-Weekly ear checks, and carefully cleaning your dog’s ears as needed, can help prevent ear infections.
-Daily dental care with dog-friendly toothpaste or an enzyme toothpaste in addition to cleanings at the vet when needed can help prevent painful dental diseases later in life.
+Weekly ear checks and carefully cleaning your dog’s ears as needed can help prevent ear infections.

 A Golden Saint will be energetic as they play and will need daily activity to be happy and healthy.
 Although they are not couch potato dogs, they usually won’t run you ragged as they tend to sit in a more moderate activity range.
 Daily walks plus some playtime and some time to run are usually enough for these dogs.

-A fully-grown Golden Saint usually stands 30-36 inches tall and weighs 100-220 pounds.
+A fully-grown Golden Saint usually stands 30-36 inches tall and weighs 100-200 pounds.
+Some Golden Saints have topped the scales of up to 220 pounds, or more!

-Golden Saints generally live for 9-13 years.
+Golden Saints generally live for 8-12 years on average.

 The Golden Saint is also sometimes called a Golden Bernard Retriever.